 Millions of monarch butterflies flying in Mexico

-Incredibly, the fourth generation butterfly born in Canada lives a bit longer.
+Incredibly, the fourth generation butterfly (born in Canada) lives a bit longer.
 This is the monarch that migrates back to warmer climates like Mexico.
 This butterfly lives for six to eight months, long enough for it to start the whole process over again in the spring.
 (To read more about the monarch butterfly cycle, click here.

 Monarch caterpillar munching on milkweed

-Specifically, cardenolides are so toxic and bitter tasting to other vertebrate species that they have learned to associate bad taste with the butterflies’ distinctive orange and black markings.
+Specifically, cardenolides are so toxic and bitter tasting to other vertebrate species that many have learned to associate bad taste with the butterflies’ distinctive orange and black markings.
 Although as adults, monarchs no longer eat milkweed, they are able to sequester the toxins that they ingested as larvae, providing them with protection against many predators during the remainder of their lifespan.

 Monarchs’ distinctive colors help ward of predators